-&lt;sup>72 See for example, Curtis Taylor & Liad Wagman, Consumer Privacy in Oligopolistic Markets: Winners, Losers, and Welfare, 34 Int'l J. Indus.
-Org.
+&lt;sup>69 See, e.g., Curtis Taylor & Liad Wagman, Consumer Privacy in Oligopolistic Markets: Winners, Losers, and Welfare, 34 INT'L J. INDUS.
+ORG.
 80 (2014), for examples of how different economic models can lead to positive or negative privacy consequences.
-See also Idris Adjerid et al., The Impact of Privacy Regulation and Technology Incentives: The Case of Health Information Exchanges, 62 Mgmt.
+See Idris Adjerid et al., The Impact of Privacy Regulation and Technology Incentives: The Case of Health Information Exchanges, 62 MGMT.
 Sci.
-1042
+104 (2016), for an example of how different attributes of privacy laws can lead to both positive and negative effects from privacy-related regulation.